Marge Champion, Helen Wood, and Debbie Reynolds in Give a Girl a Break, MGM 1953.

 Featured in Holly Does Hollywood is the Liverpool group Frankie Goes to Hollywood, who made their initial splash in 1984 (dig it) with the best stroke song ever written, “Relax”.
 Of course it was banned by the BBC.

-I don’t mean to read a lot into this, maybe he did have a migraine or a toothache.
-(If so, he soldiered on magnificently.)
-More probably he’s thinking differently (that is, more “seriously”) about things nowadays.
+I don’t mean to read a lot into this, maybe he did have a migraine or a toothache at the start.
+But I think more probably he’s thinking differently (that is, more “seriously”) about things nowadays.
 Eight years have passed between those two appearances, after all, and I’m sure he’s gone through scads of internal changes during that time and some interesting decisions we’ll all find out about, sooner or later.
-It’d be sad if it’s John himself who thinks it’s now “unseemly” for him to shimmy in public anymore (I’m way not the only one to have noticed his gorgeous limey shimmy); but it’d be a sadder thing if John’s taking the nudge-nudge hints and advice of others to heart.
+It’d be sad if it’s John himself who thinks it’s now “unseemly” for him to shimmy in public anymore (I’m way not the only one to have noticed his gorgeous limey shimmy); but it would be a sadder thing if John’s taking the nudge-nudge hints and advice of others to heart.

 I only caught this flick on Prime because Peter was in it, and Peter’s the only Gyllenhaal I think I’d actually enjoy having a beer with even now.
 The last time we met in New York he had just done Jarhead.
 Maggie was six months pregnant and being fussed over by her mother, Stephen was in the men’s room on his Blackberry talking to his analyst, and Jake was skulking outside the restaurant—we were at Balthazar—wearing a hoodie and hiding in the shadows.
 It was that kind of family.